hightemp/hightemp/awesome/awesome-js.md

   - JavaScript Generators Explained, But On A Senior-Level https://www.reactsquad.io/blog/understanding-generators-in-javascript
 - Дата время; Date
   - JS Dates Are About to Be Fixed https://docs.timetime.in/blog/js-dates-finally-fixed/
+  - How to Sort an Object Array by Date in JavaScript: A Complete Guide https://www.mbloging.com/post/how-to-sort-an-object-array-by-date-in-javascript-a-complete-guide
 - Event loop; Цикл событий
   - Understanding the Event Loop in JavaScript: A Comprehensive Guide https://learncodecamp.net/event-loop-in-javascript/
   - What is JavaScript Concurrency and a Deep Dive into the Event Loop, Async Operations, and Real-World Examples https://www.mbloging.com/post/mastering-javascript-concurrency-a-deep-dive-into-the-event-loop-async-operations-and-real-world